 In the case that several selected students happen to have the same GPA, the scholarship will be based on the current semester's GPA, and the cumulative GPA.

-6. If the percentage will be applied for scholarship such as Sibling/Family scholarship and Regent scholarship, it will be applied to tuition only along with all other fees are not included for scholarship.
+6. If the percentage will be applied for scholarships such as Sibling/Family scholarship, it will be applied to tuition only along with all other fees that are not included for scholarship.

 B. Types of Scholarship